warehouse-web/warehouse/src/pages/events/2020-03-02-launch-a-magazine-reader-02.md

   - type: text
     body: >-
-      During the launch of *A Magazine Reader 02* Chet Bugter, Femke de Vries and students of MA Fashion Strategy generation 28 discuss the use of text in fashion magazines and how it affects our relationship to fashion.
+      During the launch of *A Magazine Reader 02* Chet Bugter, Femke de Vries and students of MA Fashion Strategy generation 28 will discuss the use of text in fashion magazines and how it affects our relationship to fashion.

       *A Magazine Reader* revolves around the analysis of a mainstream and